-- 6.12 National Planning Policy allows Neighbourhood Plans to protect green spaces that are of significance to a community by designating them as Local Green Spaces. - 6.13 The map shown in figure 8 identifies 7 specific locations which the Neighbourhood Plan seeks to identify and protect from development. - 6.14 Connected green space allows species to adapt to climate change and provides for resilient landscapes.
+- 6.12 National Planning Policy allows Neighbourhood Plans to protect green spaces that are of significance to a community by designating them as Local Green Spaces. - 6.13 Weston Turville Parish has two areas where green spaces are considered important. - 6.14 The first area is shown in figure 8 and identifies 6 specific locations which the Neighbourhood Plan seeks to identify and protect from development. - 6.15 Connected green space allows species to adapt to climate change and provides for resilient landscapes.

-Figure 8 Important Green Spaces in Weston Turville parish
+Figure 8 Important Green Spaces in Weston Turville village